-7) Chochlon Waterfall
+7. Chochlon Waterfall

 Chochlon waterfall is also located in Chiriquí and is a twin waterfall.

 A short hike of about 15-20 minutes leads you to the waterfall.
-The area around the waterfall forms a small amphitheater, and the pool has clear blue water in it.
+The area around the waterfall forms a small theater, and the pool has clear blue water in it.

 Along the hike, you will get to see beautiful and unique plants and wildflowers.
 Overall, this place takes about 1.5 hours of hiking and exploring.

 Chochlon waterfalls lie at the end of a steep gorge.
 The trail takes us through fields, and a fence and a gate lie past us as we leave them behind and try to edge past our destination.

 The amphitheater-like structure of this waterfall makes it a very cozy and unique kind compared to all the other Panama waterfalls.
 Please pack a lunch with your group and enjoy it on a sunny after at the Chochlon waterfall.

 The water is chilly in winter but fantastic during summer and great for taking a plunge.
 The water is blue and forms small puddles as you make a splash.

 Vines cover the walls of the place and create a magical aura.
 The scene looks heavenly when the sun starts setting, and the whole place is awash with the purple shades of the sun.